-- The plaintiff delivers a certification record this generally includes affidavits from the representative plaintiffs and potentially other class members.
-Depending on the type of case, it may also include affidavits from one or more expert witnesses. - 2.
-The defendant delivers a responding certification record this generally includes affidavits from the defendants, and it may also include affidavits from one or more expert witnesses. - The plaintiff typically delivers a reply record this may contain further affidavits that directly reply to the affidavits in the defendant's responding certification record. - 4.
-The parties conduct cross-examinations on the affidavits delivered - parties then generally have the opportunity to cross-examine some or all of the opposing party's affiants.
-These cross-examinations occur out of court, and the transcripts of those crossexaminations are filed with the judge hearing the certification motion. - 5.
+- The plaintiff delivers a certification record this generally includes affidavits from the representative plaintiff and potentially other class members.
+Depending on the type of case, it may also include affidavits from one or more expert witnesses. - The defendant delivers a responding certification record - this generally includes affidavits from the defendants, and it may also include affidavits from one or more expert witnesses. - The plaintiff typically delivers a reply record this may contain further affidavits that directly reply to the affidavits in the defendant's responding certification record. - 4.
+The parties conduct cross-examinations on the affidavits delivered parties then generally have the opportunity to cross-examine some or all of the opposing party's affiants.
+In some provinces, there is an automatic right to conduct such cross-examinations, while in others leave of the court is required.
+These cross-examinations occur out of court and the transcripts of those cross-examinations are filed with the judge hearing the certification motion. - 5.
 The parties exchange written legal arguments for and against certification generally the plaintiff delivers their written argument first, and the defendant has an opportunity to respond. - 6.
 The judge hears oral argument on the certification motion.